 Watch this Samsung phone launch campaign.
-You will notice that all single frames and the cover itself always have the main focal point on the phone and it is in the center of attention.
+You will notice that all single frames and the cover itself always have the main focal point on the phone and it is the center of attention.

 As with visuals, the same principle is applied to text.
 Most designs will have 3 different sizes of text (main heading, subheading, and smaller paragraphic text) to point out the importance of the message itself.
-You will also find them highlighting specific words within it, to point it out even more.
+You will also find them highlighting specific words within it, to point them out even more.

 Here is an example of a very simple post we created for our social media that can help you see the difference when all 3 different text sizes are applied.

 Although, design principles are a great foundation for a successful design, don’t forget to explore new boundaries and explore a vast array of design possibilities.
 Inspiration has no limits, and neither should your imagination.
 In the end, keep in mind that a well-designed product or service should be easy to understand, easy to use, and should have a clear purpose.
 It should be aesthetically pleasing and have a high level of visual understanding.

 “Design is not just what it looks like and feels like.
 Design is how it works.”

 We hope that this article and the series help you understand the design principles even more.
 You can follow all the articles here.

 We will be back with a new article next week.
 Until then, leave us a comment below, and feel free to suggest topics you would like us to discuss! ✌️